 District of Columbia Housing Authority Offers Workshop on Best Practices in Customer Service Recovery

-On November 25, 2015 CES Director Janet Wagner will present a two-hour workshop to customer-facing employees who serve clients of the District of Columbia Housing Authority.
+On November 25, 2015, CES Director Janet Wagner presents a two-hour workshop to customer-facing employees who serve clients of the District of Columbia Housing Authority.
 In addition to providing housing, the DCHA works with the DC government to offer support services designed to help residents develop personal and job-related skills to help secure their futures.
 Customer-facing employees in any service organization often encounter situations in which customers believe service is falling short, and are dissatisfied.
 The challenge is to manage encounters with dissatisfied customers in such a way that their satisfaction is restored.
-To help DCHA employees meet this challenge, the focus of the workshop will be best practices in service recovery.
+To help DCHA employees meet this challenge, the focus of the workshop is best practices in service recovery.
 The project champion is Imhotep Newsome, DCHA’s communication specialist.

 Smith Leadership Academy: Customer Service Workshop